UtCollector/VTT2SRT-Tool/README.md

 # VTT2SRT-Tool

 VTT2SRT-Tool is a simple Windows GUI application that converts WebVTT (.vtt) transcript files into SRT subtitle files.
 Supports batch conversion, folder processing, optional ffmpeg integration, and an easy-to-use interface.
 The translation takes a long time, so don't think that nothing is happening.
+This tool can now translate into 6 languages.

 ## Functies: